-This vessel is equipped with an ENGINE EMERGENCY STOP SWITCH (see Figure 1.14.1).
-The switch is located at the helm.
-The switch system incorporates the stop switch, switch clip, lanyard and lanyard clip, which is clipped to the operator when running.
+Engine Emergency Stop Switch Figure 1.14.1 9 1 ENGINE EMERGENCY STOP SWITCH 2 HELM SWITCH CLIP 3 LANYARD OPERATOR SWITCH CLIP 4 when running.
 If an emergency arises and the engine must be shut down, a pull on the cord to release the clip from the shut-off will shut off the engine.
 This switch is designed to shut the engine off when the operator of the boat leaves the control station, either accidentally by falling into the boat, or by being ejected overboard.
 This would most likely occur as a result of poor operating practices.
 The lanyard should be long enough to prevent accidental activation; do not let it become entangled.
 Accidental loss of power can be hazardous, particularly while docking or in heavy seas, strong current or high winds.
 Passengers and crew may lose balance and the boat may lose steering control.
 Should the operator fall out of the boat at planing speed, it may take several seconds for the engine and propeller to stop turning.
 The boat may continue to coast for several hundred feet, causing injury to anyone in its path.